blocknotes/sinatra-rest-api/README.md

 GET:    /categories/?.?:format?
 ```

+#### More examples

+See [examples](examples/).
+Execute: `thin start` in the folder of an example.

 #### Using inside a Rails app

+Let's create an Importer class to import data between 2 Rails app.

-A simple way to add an API for every model on an existing Rails app:
+A simple way to add an API for every model on the source app:

 - create a sinatra app in: `lib/sinatra_app/app.rb`: